Choreographer, dancer and masseur

 As a teacher, he is invited to give workshops and professional trainings for dancers at the Ballet Preljocaj, at the Ballet National of Marseille / (LA)HORDE, at the DCA company / Philippe Decouflé, at the Montpellier Danse festival and at the Centre National de la Danse.
 He developed workshops for more than ten years in France and in Europe in various contexts especially for the medico-social field in which research and experimentation are subjects of special attention.

 As a choreographer, he is interested in Performance Art and completed a university degree of art, dance and performance art.
 Since then, he uses improvisation’s skills as a motor for creativity and composition in order to create more transversality between Arts.
-Certified as a Tui Na massage practitioner, he sets out to connect dance and somatics in an immersive sound and choreographic installations : SOUND BODIES and SOUND BODIES FOR KIDS.
+Certified as a Tui Na massage practitioner, he sets out to connect dance and somatics in immersive sound and choreographic installations : SOUND BODIES and SOUND BODIES FOR KIDS.